Xunnamius/black-flag/README.md

 export function builder(yargs, helpOrVersionSet, argv) {
   //                                              ^^^

+  // Tell yargs to leave strings that look like numbers as strings yargs.parserConfiguration({ 'parse-numbers': false });

   // This first conditional branch will be used to validate any dynamic
   // arguments and trigger the command's handler if validation succeeds
+  //
   //   vvv
   if (argv) {
     // ^^^